Skip to main content

 Research Perspectives

 Moreover, we find that embracing a decolonial stance means developing explanatory and interpretive approaches beyond established theories and dominant paradigms.
 Our aim is to recognize and, ideally, revise supposedly universalistic, but essentially Eurocentric ways of thinking, and to enhance the plurality and visibility of voices engaging in knowledge production.
 Central for our work is a continuous critical reflection of our own approaches, trajectories, and positionalities.
+Underlining all of this is a commitment to the principles of academic freedom, which is necessary to critically examine global developments and to bring the results of our research into public debate without having to fear aggressive retaliation or hate speech.
+Our work aims to speak to contemporary political events and offer new perspectives.
+As a team, we affirm the imperative of adhering to international law and of exhausting all institutional mechanisms available to achieve the dignified regulation and transformation of conflict.

 ALMA Reviews Blog